 Partners for Children’s Mental Health is also implementing evidence-based suicide training in schools and creating mental health tool kits that will be distributed across Colorado, thanks to an additional gift from Mental Health Colorado.

 We recognize this initiative is an ambitious undertaking, but we believe it is necessary for the future of our kids’ mental health.
-Join us by supporting Partners for Children’s Mental Health.
+Join us.